 Scroll down for news on these hot topics:

-- Updated Due Diligence Training Module
+- Due Diligence Training Module Updated for 2021

-- When Can Your Client's Expect Their Refunds?
+- When Can Your Clients Expect Their Refunds?

-- Paid Preparer Due Diligence Penalties
+- Paid Preparer Due Diligence Penalties Can Be Costly

-- IRS EITC Compliance Strategy Brings in Injunctions
+- IRS Compliance Strategy Brings Injunctions

 - Educational Opportunities